Christmas Traditions Around the World

 Christmas crackers are a fun example, though not entirely unheard of in the United States; they are a traditional Christmas table treat that originated in London.
 A pastry maker, Tom Smith, invented them after a trip to France where he saw bonbons.
 The French sweet was a sugared almond individually wrapped in a pretty paper twist.
 Tom returned home to try and sell the sweets himself, but they weren't a hit.
 To fix this, he added notes and sayings inside the paper wrappings of his treats.
 But it still wasn't enough.
 Finally, Tom was struck with a wild idea as he sat one night by his fire.
 What if the treats released pops and cracks, like a fireplace when opened?
 He made it happen and the Christmas Cracker was born.
 They evolved into trinket-filled cardboard tubes, which when pulled apart let out a “pop!” and rip open to reveal prizes inside.

-Slovakia follows suit with superstitions during the season, only here they are throwing food.
+Follows suit with superstitions during the season, only here they are throwing food.
 The head of the family table flings a spoon full of Loksa, a traditional Christmas bread dish, up at the ceiling.
-The belief is that if the amount of food that remains stuck to ceiling indicates the amount of crop growth the following year.
+The belief is that if the amount of food that remains stuck to the ceiling indicates the amount of crop growth the following year.